 You may also like: Best places to retire in the Midwest

 - Native American population: 54,577

 - Proportion of state's population: 0.9% (#18 highest among all states)

 Eleven federally recognized tribes live in Wisconsin.
-Among them, the Menominee Indian Tribe’s reservation has more than 223,000 acres of virgin timberland, the largest single tract in the state.
-The Red Cliff Band of Lake Superior Chippewa operate Frog Bay Tribal National Park along the shoreline of Lake Superior, the country’s first tribal national park.
+Among them is the Menominee Indian tribe, whose reservation has more than 223,000 acres of virgin timberland, the largest single tract in the state.
+The Red Cliff Band of Lake Superior Chippewa operates Frog Bay Tribal National Park along the shoreline of Lake Superior, the country’s first tribal national park.

 - Native American population: 57,414

 - Proportion of state's population: 1.0% (#15 highest among all states)

 Minnesota was the ancestral home of the Sioux and Ojibwa, and it currently has seven Ojibwa reservations and four Sioux communities.
 Thousands of Ojibwa live in the Twin Cities of Minneapolis and St. Paul.
 Statewide, American Indians are 17 times more likely to be homeless than white residents, and the former’s estimated poverty rate is four times higher than that of whites.